-Although it is called an infection, yeast is really an "overgrowth" of what is normally present in or on the body.
+Although it is called an infection, the yeast is really an "overgrowth" of what is normally present in or on the body.
 When conditions change, yeast increases and creates symptoms.
 The increase in yeast can be triggered by many factors including taking antibiotics or corticosteroids.
-Yeast is not usually passed during sex, but sex can change the balance in the vagina and cause yeast to increase.
+Yeast is not usually passed during sex, but sex can change the balance in the vagina/ internal genitals and cause yeast to increase.
 It occurs more often in people who are pregnant, have diabetes, or are immune compromised.

 Usually yeast is easily treated and does not lead to complications.
 Some people get frequent infections.
 People who have repeated yeast infections should talk to their health care provider to rule out other causes such as diabetes.

 Treatment options for all genders include include creams that are applied to the skin or inside the body, or tablets taken by mouth.